 Investing activities consist principally of investments in parks, resorts and other property and acquisition and divestiture activity.
-The Company's investments in parks, resorts and other property for fiscal years 2016, 2015 and 2014 are as follows:
+The Company's investments in parks, resorts and other property for fiscal years 2017, 2016 and 2015 are as follows:

-(in millions) 2016 2015 2014
+(in millions) 2017 2016 2015

 Media Networks

-Cable Networks \$ 86 \$ 127 \$ 172
+Cable Networks \$ 75 \$ 86 \$ 127

-Broadcasting 80 71 88
+Broadcasting 64 80 71

 Parks and Resorts

-Domestic 2,180 1,457 1,184
+Domestic 2,375 2,180 1,457

-International 2,035 2,147 1,504
+International 816 2,035 2,147

-Studio Entertainment 86 107 63
+Studio Entertainment 85 86 107

-Consumer Products & Interactive Media 53 87 48
+Consumer Products & Interactive Media 30 53 87

-Corporate 253 269 252
+Corporate 178 253 269

-\$ 4,773 \$ 4,265 \$ 3,311
+\$ 3,623 \$ 4,773 \$ 4,265

 Capital expenditures for the Parks and Resorts segment are principally for theme park and resort expansion, new attractions, cruise ships, capital improvements and systems infrastructure.
-The increase at our domestic parks and resorts in fiscal 2016 compared to fiscal 2015 was due to spending on new attractions at Walt Disney World Resort and Disneyland Resort, while the increase in fiscal 2015 compared to fiscal 2014 was driven by spending on new attractions at Walt Disney World Resort.
-The decrease in capital expenditures at our international parks and resorts in fiscal 2016 compared to fiscal 2015 was due to lower spending at Shanghai Disney Resort, which opened in June 2016, partially offset by higher spending at Hong Kong Disneyland Resort, while the increase in fiscal 2015 compared to fiscal 2015 compared to fiscal 2016 partially offset by higher spending at Hong Kong Disneyland Resort, while the increase in fiscal 2015 compared to fiscal 2015 compared to fiscal 2016 partially offset by higher spending for the Shanghai Disney Resort.
+The increase at our domestic parks and resorts in fiscal 2017 compared to fiscal 2016 was due to spending on new attractions at Disneyland Resort, while the increase in fiscal 2016 compared to fiscal 2015 was due to spending on new attractions at Walt Disney World Resort and Disneyland Resort.
+The decrease in capital expenditures at our international parks and resorts in fiscal 2017 compared to fiscal 2016 was due to lower spending at Shanghai Disney Resort and Hong Kong Disneyland Resort, while the decrease in fiscal 2016 compared to fiscal 2015 was due to lower spending at Shanghai Disney Resort, partially offset by higher spending at Hong Kong Disneyland Resort.